Soul-Xettri/UsingMantineV7/README.md

 # Mantinev7 Migration Project

 <p align="center">
   Welcome to my Mantinev7 migration project!
-This repository is dedicated to the process of updating a React TypeScript application from older versions of Mantine to the latest version (v7).
+I created this Repo to learn new Vesion of Mantine (V7)
 </p>

-## Introduction

-This project serves as a learning and practice ground for migrating a React application that previously utilized older versions of Mantine components to the latest and improved Mantine v7.
-Explore the migration steps and understand the changes introduced in Mantine v7.

 ## Features